History of Garage Doors and How to Repair Them?

 Reasons Why Your Garage Doors Do Not Work Sometimes

-Following are the top reasons which lead to dis-functioning of the garage doors:
+Following are the top reasons which lead to the dis-functioning of the garage doors:

 Transmitter Batteries are Dead: Though this sounds obvious, the garage door transmitters require power to function and if the battery in the transmitter is dead, then it won’t be able to send a signal to the garage door to open.